read

 Implement robust error handling and recovery mechanisms within your ETL pipelines.
 This can include features like:

-• Automatic retries for transient errors
+• Automatic retries for transient errors (implement exponential backoff with jitter)

 • Comprehensive logging and reporting